SAP-samples/btp-developer-guide-cap/documentation/auditlog/1-getting-started-with-auditlog.md

 ## Prerequisites

-1.Develop a basic full-stack CAP application by following the below group of tutorials based on the Incident Management application step by step and explore the source code.
+1. Develop a basic full-stack CAP application by following the below group of tutorials based on the Incident Management application step by step and explore the source code.
 See [Develop a Full-Stack CAP Application](https://developers.sap.com/group.cap-application-full-stack.html).

 2. (Optional) If you have not deployed this application, do the following:
    - For SAP BTP, Cloud Foundry runtime: